brunohoo/canbreach/readme.md

 - ✅ The original copyright/license notice must be included
 - ❌ No liability or warranty from the authors

+### About the Favicon

+Inspired on these icons:
+* <a href="https://www.flaticon.com/free-icons/canada" title="canada icons">Canada icons created by Freepik - Flaticon</a>
+* <a href="https://www.flaticon.com/free-icons/data-mining" title="data-mining icons">Data-mining icons created by Becris - Flaticon</a>

 ### Using this project

 1. When using this project, maintain the copyright notice in all copies